ubaldot/vim-outline/README.md

 Vim-outline further provides you with the following features:

-1. tell you where you are in the main buffer with respect to the outline through highlighting,
+1. tells you where you are in the main buffer with respect to the outline through highlighting,
-2. allow you to jumps from every outline line to the corresponding line in the calling buffer,
+2. allows you to jumps from every outline line to the corresponding line in the calling buffer,
 3. a random motivational quote picked from our quotes database will appear in the side window in place of an outline if a 'filetype' is not